nico989/SVMN/README.md

 ![Scenario 2](assets/scenario_2.png)

-In the scenario 2, the migration is handled directly by ovs-ofctl which defines flows for both data and admin. <br />
+In the scenario 2, the migration is handled directly by ovs-ofctl which defines flows for both data and admin.
 After an user input, the manager m0 migrates the active server to the new one and ovs-ofctl redirects the client c0 to the new available server updating the correspondent flow.